-I certify that this Statement of Accounts gives a true and that the reporting date and of its income and expenditure for • M Vickers Date 17/08/2012
+I certify that this Statement of Accounts gives a true and fair view of the financial position of the Counc at the reporting date and of its income and expenditure for the year ended 31 March 2013.

-M Vickers BA (Econ) CPFA - Deputy Chief Executive

-Certification by the Chairman of the Accounts and Audit Committee

-I certify that the Statement of Accounts relating to the year ended 31 March 2012 was conside red and approved by the Audit and Accounts Committee of the Council on 11 September 2012.

-W R Simpson ate .
-11/09/2012 ------------- -------------- ------------

-Councillor W R Simpson - Chairman of the Audit and Accounts Committee

-The original signed certificate is held in Financial Services
+R Kean Date 16/08/2013 R A Kean CPFA - Head of Finance this certificate replaces the previous version signed on the 27 June 2 2013 Certification by the Chairman of the Accounts and Audi t Committ tee I certify that the Statement of Accounts relating to the year ended 31 March 2013 was considered and approved by the Audit and Accounts Committee of the Council on 10 September 2013.
+W R Simpson Date 10/09/2013 Councillor W R Simpson - Chairman of the Audit and Accounts Committee Original signed certificate in Finance

-^{} this certificate replaces the previous version signed on the 28 June 2012